 While washing hands, pay special attention to cleaning your nails.
 Trim them regularly to avoid residue build-up.

 Notice the skin of a person who exfoliates regularly.
 Not only their skin looks cleaner, but it is also very soft, smooth, and supple.
 If you skip scrubbing before bathing, your skin develops layers of dead skin and dirt inside the pores.
 This leads to calluses, blackheads, and wrinkles over time.

 If you make dry brushing and scrubbing a habit, you will notice a drastic difference in your skin.
 It also aids lymphatic drainage, which is vital for detoxification.

-Our two favorite products for scrubbing are a natural bristle, long-handled brush, and the St Ives apricot scrub for body scrubbing.
-Adding them to your pre-shower routine will get rid of cellulite, dead skins, and rough skin.
+Our two favorite products for scrubbing are a natural bristle, a long-handled brush, and the St Ives apricot scrub for body scrubbing.
+Adding them to your pre-shower routine will get rid of cellulite, dead skin, and rough skin.

 3. Bathing regularly

 By regularly, we mean daily!
 I cannot stress enough on this.
 If you are short of time, you can opt for a hot or cold shower quickly in the morning.
 But don’t neglect thoroughly cleaning areas that are prone to sweating, such as your armpits, feet, and genitals.